-Although any server socket factory can be set for the various transports, there is a customizable server socket factory service provided within JBossRemoting that supports SSL.
-This is the org.jboss.remoting.security.SSLServerSocketFactoryService class.
+Although any server socket factory can be set for the various transports, there is a customizable server socket factwithin JBossRemoting ory service provided that supports SSL.
+This the org.jboss.remoting.security.SSLServerSocketFactoryService class.
 The SSLServerSocketFactoryService class extends the javax.net.ServerSocketFactory class and also implements the SSLServerSocketFactoryServiceMBean interface (so that it can be set using the socketServerFactory attribute described previously).
-Other than providing the interfaces. this class simple wrapper around proper is a the org.jboss.remoting.security.SSLSocketBuilder class.
+Other interfaces. providing the this class is simple wrapper around than proper org.jboss.remoting.security.SSLSocketBuilder class.

-The following is an example of configuring SSLServerSocketFactoryService in a \-service.xml file.
+The following is an example of configuring SSLServerSocketFactoryService in a -service.xml file.
 Note that it depends on the SSLSocketBuilder MBean defined in the xml fragment above: